What are CodeMeta files?

 }

-) and indentation (spaces at the beginning of a line) to reflect the hierarchy: “Central R Archive Network (CRAN)” is the name of the provider of “rmarkdown”, which is a softwareSuggestion of CodemetaR.
+This above example defines “Central R Archive Network (CRAN)” as the name of the provider of “rmarkdown”, which is a softwareSuggestions of CodemetaR.

 {